 The internet says chocolate kills dogs.
 It can, but a single milk chocolate chip won’t.
 The internet says grapes are toxic to every dog.
 They can be, but we still don’t know why some dogs tolerate them and others end up in kidney failure.
-This article ranks foods toxic to dogs by actual emergency risk, cites dose thresholds where veterinary science has them, and tells you when to call ASPCA Poison Control versus when to just monitor your dog.
+This article ranks foods toxic to dogs by actual emergency risk, explains when to call ASPCA Poison Control versus when to monitor at home, and gives you the checklist they’ll need when you do call.

-This list is for dog owners who want the real information without the panic or the vagueness.
-I’ve fostered more than forty dogs.
+I’ve fostered more than forty dogs over six years of rescue work.
 I’ve called Poison Control twice — once for a terrier who ate a bag of dark chocolate, once for a hound who got into sugar-free gum.
-Both times, the dose mattered more than the food itself.
+Both times, the dose mattered more than the food itself, and having the right information ready made the call faster and the guidance more useful.

 1. Xylitol (Artificial Sweetener) — Emergency Every Time

 Xylitol is the toxin most dog owners don’t know to look for until it’s too late.
-It’s in sugar-free gum, certain peanut butters, baked goods, toothpaste, and mouthwash.
 In dogs, xylitol triggers rapid insulin release, which crashes blood sugar to dangerous levels within 30 minutes.
 Larger doses damage the liver.

 Symptoms: Vomiting, lethargy, loss of coordination, seizures.
 Liver failure can occur 12–24 hours later even if initial symptoms resolve.